p3drosola/Backbone.VirtualCollection/README.md

 Using the helper will take care of unbinding the virtual collection's listeners when the view is closed.

 You also can pass a `close_with` option when creating the virtual collection being that an event emitter.
-The virtual collection will stop listening events when the `close_with` event emitter emits a `close` event.
+The virtual collection will stop listening to events when the `close_with` event emitter emits a `close` event.

 ```js
 var virtual_collection = new Backbone.VirtualCollection(collection, {